BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 - JUNIOR DRAGSTER CHAMPIONSHIP

 Firebird will offer a class for Junior racers this season.
 The class will be known as Junior Dragster.
-Trophies will be awarded for first and second in class at Junior events.
+Awards will be awarded for first and second in class at Junior events.
 Note: All Junior race cars must attach Dial-In Boards to the car, so that it is clearly visible to the Tower.
 Courtesy staging recommended, not required.

 Trainee (age 5); Youth (age 6-7) outlined in the NHRA Junior Dragster Rule Book.